HalilUzer/banking-application/README.md

 Tested on NetBeans IDE 8.0.2

-## Note
+## Notes
+-This project hasnt associated with any bank.
+Its written just for learning purposes and university assignment.
-User interface language is turkish
+-User interface language is turkish